 - This event has passed.

-The race will be ISDRA sanctioned.
+The race will be both ISDRA and IFSS sanctioned.
 Classes will include:

-Check in for the race will begin at 8 am.
+Registration will open at 8 am.
 Please drop off forms and fees and pick up bibs at this time.
 There will be NO onsite registration for the race.
 There will be a mandatory drivers’ meeting at 8:30 am.
 The first class is slated to start at 9am.

 Breakfast and lunch will be offered for donations—all profits going to Liberty House, a home for veterans in need.
 Racers and spectators are encouraged to bring sleeping bags, sneakers, backpacks, and non-perishable food items for donation to Liberty House.

 The race is held at the Manchester Water Works in Auburn, New Hampshire.

 We are the guests of the Manchester Waterworks, please be courteous and respectful of the property and rules.
 Keep the area around your truck clean and be sure to pick up after your dogs and yourself.

 Auburn is quite close to both Manchester and Concord, which have ample hotel and dining options.

 Take Rt.
 101, Exit 2.
 Go 7/10 mile towards Auburn.
 Look for 35-mph sign on right.
 Go slow as you go up small hill.
 Just after crest of hill, turn left onto Depot Rd.
 Go 3/10 mile to field.
 Drive through yellow gate on right.
 Please park in neat rows in the field, not too close to the trail head or on dirt roads.